Dutch find 25 migrants in refrigerated container on UK-bound ferry

 The container in which the bodies were found had arrived on a ferry from Zeebrugge in Belgium.

-Reporting by Stephanie van den Berg; Writing by Anthony Deutsch; Editing by Mark Heinrich
+Reporting by Stephanie van den Berg; Writing by Anthony Deutsch; Editing by Mark Heinrich and Richard Chang